Snorkeling Mangel Halto – Aruba’s Best, Not for the Novice

 Snorkeling Mangel Halto is by far the best spot on Aruba, if you have calm enough water conditions that you can swim outside the reef edge.
 But, unfortunately this is really not a beginner spot because of the currents, exposure and potentially long swims.
 In fact, unless there is no wind and waves, and very little current, this is an advanced snorkeling spot if you plan on going outside the reef where you find the most healthy corals.

-We have experienced such strong currents in the cut that we couldn't even swim through it to the outside.
-This may be due to stronger winds than normal, but generally speaking you need to expect a good bit of current flow and plan your trip based on this.
+We have experienced such strong currents in the cut that we couldn’t even swim through it to the outside.
+This may be due to stronger winds than normal, but generally speaking you need to expect a good bit of current flow and plan your snorkeling Mangel Halto experience based on this.
+Use weather websites to find out what winds to expect, and learn how to read and deal with currents and other ocean conditions.

-Small boats travel through the cut with the buoy in it (click the picture above to make it bigger).
+Small boats travel through the cut with the buoy in it.
 Motor boats need speed to be able to steer in a current, so they come through quickly.
 So always be watching for boats.

-If you are able to reach the outer reef, you will find a huge field of healthy coral reef full of hard and soft corals, with tons of fish, in a variety of depths, with good visibility.
+If you are able to reach the outer reef while snorkeling Mangel Halto, you will find a huge field of healthy coral reef full of hard and soft corals, with tons of fish, in a variety of depths, and good visibility.

 But for less advanced snorkelers, and when there are strong currents, there are things to see inside the bay as well.

-You can enter the water at three different spots.
+You can enter the water for snorkeling Mangel Halto at three different spots.

 There is a little dock with a ladder down into the water in the corner of the bay.
 We prefer this entrance, and it’s best for beginners.
 You can leave your shoes up on the dock.
 The ladder leads to a sandy bottom in shallow water.
 Walk in the water out the sandy trail a good ways until you reach deeper water.
 Then you can slip your fins on and swim.

 You can also walk down the path through the mangroves, to a beach area.
 From there you can walk out the shallows along the reef edge to the right.
 For this walk you will need footwear as the bottom is rocky.
 Walk until you can float and change into your fins.
-You will be close to the cuts in the reef.
+You will be close to the cuts in the reef for snorkeling Mangel Halto.

 The last snorkeling Mangel Halto water entrance option takes advantage of the currents in the area by doing a one-way drift snorkel.
 You enter at Puerto Chiquito and exit at either the dock or mangrove area at Mangel Halto.
 Read about the water entrance on that page.
 And read later in the where to snorkel description for more about doing the drift.